ndjorovic/limehome/README.md

 ## About Project
 The front-end app is single page app(Anglular and Typescript).

-I don't not use any UI frameworks (e.g. Boostrap or Material Design),
+I did't use any UI frameworks (e.g. Boostrap or Material Design),

 I made custom carousel component to show item places instead any library (e.g Swiper or owl carousel).